Composting Theory: Ecological Care in Practice 2025-2026

-Sessions run on Saturdays, 10:00–12:00 pm, at the Duke Campus Farm and begin with a light breakfast.
+Sessions take place on Saturdays from 10:00–12:00 pm at the Duke Campus Farm and begin with a light breakfast.
+Registration is free but required.
+To sign up write to revaluingcarelab@duke.edu.

 Schedule